Skip to main content

 Von Willebrand disease patient Kim Walsh

-Living Your Life with von Willebrand Disease
+Living with von Willebrand Disease

 Kim Walsh has VWD.
 Her number one tip: Don't let it limit your life.